Yandex Cloud

 • Message batching

-• Roles required for email trigger to run properly
+• Roles required for the proper operation of an email trigger

 • Email trigger message format

 An email trigger launches a Cloud Functions function when an email arrives.
-The service automatically generates an email address when creating the trigger.
+Cloud Functions will automatically generate an email address when creating the trigger.

 An email trigger requires a service account to call its function.